ilidarka/rsschool-cv/cv.md

 Now I work as a teacher at the IT department of Vitebsk State Technological College, combining it with freelancing.

 I am actively studying such technologies as HTML, CSS, JavaScript and React, so that in the future I can change my job from a teacher to a developer in an IT company.
+Tried writing full-stack applications using React, NodeJS with Express and MongoDB.

 ## Skills: